Shit: Displeasure

 Shit can comfortably stand in for the terms bad and anything in many instances (Dinner was good, but the movie was shit.
 You're all mad at me, but I didn't do shit!).
 A comparison can also be used, as in Those pants look like shit, or This stuff tastes like shit.
 Many usages are idiomatic.
 I'm shit out of luck usually refers to someone who is at the end of their wits or who has no remaining viable options.
 In polite company the acronym SOL is commonly substituted for this.
 That little shit shot me in the ass, suggests a mischievous or contemptuous person.
 Euphemisms such as crap are not usually used in this context.

 The exclamations oh shit! and aw shit! are used to express displeasure or embarrassment (sometimes facetiously) with oneself when one makes a mistake, especially a stupid or avoidable mistake.
 When used to comment on the actions of someone else, they can take on a more humorous quality if the mistake does not result in serious consequences.
+Oh shit! is also a reflexive expression of horror or terror, as when witnessing or being involved in a life-threatening situation (for example, a vehicle accident).

 The term piece of shit is generally used to classify a product or service as being sufficiently below the writer's understanding of generally accepted quality standards to be of negligible and perhaps even negative value.
 The term piece of shit has greater precision than shit or shitty in that piece of shit identifies the low quality of a specific component or output of a process without applying a derogatory slant to the entire process.
 For example, if one said "The youth orchestra has been a remarkably successful initiative.
 The fact that the orchestra's recent rendition of Tchaikovsky's Manfred Symphony in B minor was pretty much a piece of shit should not in any way detract from this."
 The substitution of shit or shitty for pretty much a piece of shit would imply irony and would therefore undermine the strength of the statement.